 St Joseph’s High School recognises the significance of positive psychology in education and our staff participate in regular professional development opportunities to strengthen the ways in which wellbeing underpins education at our school.

 While Pastoral Care is the responsibility of all staff, the direction of Pastoral Care is overseen by the Pastoral Care team.
-The Pastoral Care team is led by the Assistant Principals and comprises the five Student Coordinators, the Pastoral Care teachers, and the School Psychologist/Counsellor.
-When necessary, the Learning Support Coordinator, the Careers Coordinator, the Ministry Coordinator and others join the team.
+The Pastoral Care team is led by the Assistant Principals and comprises the six Leaders of Wellbeing & Engagement, the Pastoral Care teachers, and the School Psychologist/Counsellor.
+When necessary, the Learning Support Coordinator, the Careers Adviser, the Ministry Coordinator and others join the team.
 The team meets fortnightly to discuss overall pastoral programs, specific student programs and student needs.
 A number of support personnel are also employed to support the needs of students.

 Looking after student wellbeing and making a conscious effort to build student resilience are part of all activities at St Joseph’s, whether through classroom learning, sporting activities, support programs or extra-curricular activities.